-Online rent collection can come in a number of methods.
+Here are a few methods on how to collect rent online and how you can accept online payments on time each month.
 Direct payment from the tenant’s bank, a financial transfer company or rent payment solution.

 Cash - Do not accept cash.
 If you even accept cash once you are now vulnerable in eviction court as the tenant can say they paid you and it would be your word against theirs.
 If you can stand firm on saying you never accept cash then the court will see that as a policy and in most cases side with the landlord, but if you have strayed from it once then the tenant can say “sometimes” the landlord accepts cash.
 This leaves you with little argument as there is no paper trail to show either way.

 Direct Deposit Into Your Banking Account - Do not share your bank account information with your tenant.
 This usually also provides them with the routing number.
 Many landlords have set up specific bank accounts with deposit access only, which still can be manipulated for illegal withdraws.
 Even if you are able to set it up securely it still requires tenants to go to the bank and leaves you with the headache of setting it up for every tenant as one moves out and another moves in.